 - Cash compensation in the form of base salary and an annual performance-based cash incentive award (bonus).
 We use objective financial measures based on earnings per share growth and return on average shareholders' equity to determine our executives' annual performance-based bonus. - Equity compensation to reward performance and retain key personnel.
 We annually award performance-based restricted stock units that use objective financial measures based on earnings before interest, taxes, depreciation and amortization (EBITDA).
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
-We also use equity compensation in forms that are intended to promote retention of our key personnel, and for this purpose have used stock options and time-based restricted stock units. - All of our named executive officers are employees-at-will.
-None of our named executive officers have an employment agreement or severance agreement, other than an agreement that provides benefits upon termination following a change in control, except for Mr. O'Brien.
-In 2014, we entered into an executive transition agreement with Mr. O'Brien, who serves as our chief financial officer, in order to secure his services through June 30, 2015 and to obtain certain post-employment commitments, as described in "Executive Compensation Potential Payments Upon Termination or Change in Control Executive Transition Agreement with Mr. O'Brien."
+We also use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used stock options and time-based restricted stock units. - All of our current named executive officers are employees-at-will.
+None of our named executive officers have an employment agreement or severance agreement, other than an agreement that provides benefits upon termination following a change in control.

-We believe that our executive compensation program reflects our company's performance and aligns the pay of our executives to the long-term interests of our stockholders.
+We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives to the long-term interests of our stockholders.
 Our recent financial performance has yielded strong returns.
-For the five-year period ended at the close of our 2014 fiscal year, our stock price increased at an average compounded annual growth rate of 22%.
-For 2014, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and approximately target pay-outs under our performance-based equity awards.
+For fiscal 2015, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and approximately target pay-outs under our performance-based equity awards.

-2014 Financial Performance Highlights
+2015 Financial Performance Highlights

 Our compensation committee typically makes its determinations on executive compensation for the named executive officers in February and March of each year, after our company's financial results for the prior year have been determined.
-Our company's financial performance in 2014 set several new records, and was one of our best years for financial performance.
-Following our 2014 earnings release, our stock price has risen to \$52.46 at the close of business on March 30, 2015 from \$42.38 at the close of our 2014 fiscal year.
-We reported the following financial highlights from continuing operations in our 2014 earnings release (available on our web site at www.kadant.com):
+Our company's financial performance in 2015 set several new records, and 2015 was one of our best years for financial performance.
+Following our 2015 earnings release, our stock price rose to \$45.60 at the close of business on March 29, 2016 from \$40.61 at the close of our 2015 fiscal year.
+We reported the following financial highlights from continuing operations in our 2015 earnings release (available on our web site at www.kadant.com):

-- Record revenues from continuing operations of \$402 million in 2014, an increase of 17% compared to \$344 million in 2013; - GAAP diluted earnings per share (EPS) from continuing operations of \$2.56 in 2014, an increase of 24% compared to \$2.07 in 2013;

-- Record adjusted diluted EPS of \$2.78 in 2014, an increase of 24% compared to \$2.24 in 2013; - · Net income from continuing operations increased 22% to \$29 million in 2014 compared to \$23 million in 2013; and - Record adjusted EBITDA of \$56 million in 2014, an increase of 26% compared to \$45 million in 2013.
+- $\bullet \quad \text{Revenues from continuing operations of \$390 million in 2015, a decrease of 3\% compared to the record revenues of \$402 million set in 2014;}$ - Record GAAP diluted earnings per share (EPS) from continuing operations of \$3.09 in 2015, an increase of 21% compared to \$2.56 in 2014; - Record adjusted diluted EPS of \$3.13 in 2015, an increase of 13% compared to the previous record of \$2.78 in 2014; - · Record net income from continuing operations of \$34 million in 2015, an increase of 20% compared to \$29 million in 2014; and - Record adjusted EBITDA of \$62 million in 2015, an increase of 9% compared to \$56 million in 2014.